fardog/evidence/README.md

 ### Methods and Properties

+- `instance.write([data])` - Write a new object to the stack.
+Any item written is deep-copied before insertion into the stack.
 - `instance.get([index])` - Get the item saved at `index`, and get the last item written if `index` isn't provided.
 New items written are saved to the front of the stack, so index `0` is the latest, `1` is the item that was